 Mammoth Hot Springs Hotel & Cabins – Located near the iconic, Mammoth Hot Springs, this hotel was initially constructed in 1936 and has retained much of it’s past, vintage charm, with exquisite details like a large wooden map of the United States, that was constructed using of 15 different types of wood.
 Today, guests can relax inside the hotel’s full bar and enjoy live piano music from a local musician.
 Hotel patrons can even marvel at elk as they graze on the lawn of the hotel.

 Old Faithful Inn – Built between 1903 and 1904, using local logs and stone, this timeless lodge is not just a national historic landmark, but it’s also the largest log structure in the world.
-While staying here, guests can choose between 327 rooms and enjoy a multitiude of ammentieis that include live music, a full-service restaurant, lounge, snack bar, gift shop, and daily tours.
+While staying here, guests can choose between 327 rooms and enjoy a multitude of amenities that include live music, a full-service restaurant, lounge, snack bar, gift shop, and daily tours.

 Grant Village – Named after former president Ulysses S. Grant, this Yellowstone accommodation is located near the West Thumb of Yellowstone Lake and features six, two-story buildings that each house 50 rooms but sadly, no elevators.
 Also on-site are a full-service restaurant, a lakeside restaurant, a lounge, and a gift shop.

-Lake Lodge Cabins (Will be remodeled for the 2020 park season) – This enchanting hotel has an enormous main lodge, with an adjoining porch that gives guests exquisite views of nearby, Yellowstone Lake.
-Surrounding the main lodge are 186 private cabins with either Westerm and Frontier style interiors.
+Lake Lodge Cabins – This enchanting hotel has an enormous main lodge, with an adjoining porch that gives guests exquisite views of nearby, Yellowstone Lake.
+Surrounding the main lodge are 186 private cabins with either Western and Frontier style interiors.

 Roosevelt Lodge and Cabins – Built in 1920, this historic lodge sits near Tower Falls and has a multitude of rustic cabins that help reawaken the spirit of the old west.
 Add in some family-style dining, trail rides, stagecoach adventures, and an Old West Dinner Cookout, and you have a truly, one in a lifetime experience that everyone, from families to grizzled old hunters, will love.